gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Retrieve a Missing API Response

- The missing response of an request can be performed using the correlation id used for the request,Pass the correlationid obtained for a transaction request to get the missing  response of a particular API
+ The missing response of an request can be performed using the correlation id used for the request,Pass the correlationId obtained for a transaction request to get the missing  response of a particular API

 For eg:if the transaction response is missing,To retrieve the missing response of transaction click the following button in sequential order